-- 1. A mutual affray between minors. - 2.
-An injury caused by reasonable and necessary force used by a peace officer acting within the course and scope of his/her employment. - 3.
-An injury resulting from the exercise by a teacher, vice principal, principal, or other certificated employee of the same degree of physical control over a student that a parent/guardian would be privileged to exercise, not exceeding the amount of physical control reasonably necessary to maintain order, protect property, protect the health and safety of students, or maintain proper and appropriate conditions conducive to learning.
-(Education Code 44807) - 4.
-An injury caused by a school employee's use of force that is reasonable and necessary to quell a disturbance threatening physical injury to persons or damage to property, to protect himself/herself, or to obtain weapons or other dangerous objects within the control of the student.
+1. A mutual affray between minors.

+2. An injury caused by reasonable and necessary force used by a peace officer acting within the course and scope of his/her employment.

+3. An injury caused by a school employee's use of force that is reasonable and necessary to quell a disturbance threatening physical injury to persons or damage to property, to protect himself/herself, or to obtain weapons or other dangerous objects within the control of the student.
 (Education Code 49001)

-5. Physical pain or discomfort caused by athletic competition or other such recreational activity voluntarily engaged in by the student.
+4. Physical pain or discomfort caused by athletic competition or other such recreational activity voluntarily engaged in by the student.
 (Education Code 49001)